enkidevs/curriculum/Git/Customization/hooks-arrr.md

 ---
 ```
-Check for appropriate documentation on new methods.
+Check if the new code is properly
+documented.
 ```
 * pre-commit
 * post-commit
 * pre-staging

 %exp
-The check should be done before registering the *commit message*, because without proper documentation, it is not a valid commit.
+The check should be done before registering the *commit message*, because the you wouldn't want to create the commit without proper documentation.
 The `pre-commit` is the right answer here.
 %

 ---